Fighting false mail-in ballot claims, states seek outside help - Local News 8

 “It is really frustrating when we’re already dealing with misinformation from a lot of different angles, and it’s coming from directly from the White House.
 And those kind of things can spread so rapidly on social media,” Arizona Secretary of State Katie Hobbs, a Democrat, told CNN last week.

-Magney said Wisconsin was inspired to bring in outside advertising help after seeing Sonoma County, California, mount a social media campaign to push back on false reports that absentee ballot envelopes had been found in recycling bins.
+Magney said Wisconsin was inspired to create the social media graphics on voter fraud after seeing Sonoma County, California, mount a social media campaign to push back on false reports that absentee ballot envelopes had been found in recycling bins.

 Last month, Sonoma County sent a tweet with the county seal asking for help to “stop a false report.”

-Note: CORRECTION: This story has been corrected to reflect when the Wisconsin Election Commission hired an advertising agency.
-The commission hired the agency last year; it asked the agency to create a social media campaign to fight disinformation last month.